-BI 192 - Independent Research
+BI 192 - Independent Research - Summer Session I

-These courses are for rising third classmen pursuing research during the summer.
+These courses are for rising third classmen pursuing research during the summer, funded by the Summer Undergraduate Research Institute (SURI) or the Biology Department.
 Permission of instructor and department head required.

-BI 193 - Independent Research
+BI 193 - Independent Research - Summer Session II

-These courses are for rising third classmen pursuing research during the summer.
+These courses are for rising third classmen pursuing research during the summer, funded by the Summer Undergraduate Research Institute (SURI) or the Biology Department.
 Permission of instructor and department head required.